cori-peck/Computer-Architecture/ls8/README.md

 * Make a list of files here.
 * Write a short 3-10-word description of what each file does.
 * Note what has been implemented, and what hasn't.

+## File list:
+    *cpu.py - contains a CPU class with an unfinished constructor
+        a. load method has hardcoded program
+        b. alu method for arithmitic.
+Needs to be completed
+        c. trace method to print out the CPU state - helper notes say to run for debugging
+        d. run method needs to be completed to run the cpu

+    *ls8.py - currently  imports the cpu.py folder and calls cpu.load and cpu.run

 * Read this whole file.
 * Skim the spec.